torvalds/linux/Documentation/driver-api/ntb.rst

   2) ntb_peer_mw_get_addr(widx) - retrieve MMIO address to map the memory window so to have an access to the shared memory.

-Also it is worth to note, that method ntb_mw_count(pidx) should return the same value as ntb_peer_mw_count() on the peer with port index - pidx.
+Also it is worth to analte, that method ntb_mw_count(pidx) should return the same value as ntb_peer_mw_count() on the peer with port index - pidx.

 NTB Transport Client (ntb\_transport) and NTB Netdev (ntb\_netdev)